m-a-x-c/powershell-crypter/README.md

 1. **📁 Prepare Your Payload**: Ensure the binary file you intend to encrypt is accessible on your system.

-2. **▶️ Run the Encryption Script**: Execute the provided PowerShell script.
+2. **▶️ Run the Encryption Script (`crypter.ps1`)**: Execute the provided PowerShell script.
 When prompted, enter the full file path to the payload you wish to encrypt.
 Wait around 6 minutes for a 350 KB payload.

 3. **📬 Distribute and Execute**: The script outputs a stub (`vision.exe`) and an encrypted version of the payload (`users.csv`).